 It's important to remember that Google doesn't intend for Chrome OS to be your primary computer's operating system.
 Instead, the company sees a Chrome OS netbook as a secondary computer that you use once you're done with the heavy-duty applications you use on a more powerful office computer.

 Like most Google products, Chrome OS is free.
 That fact, along with the power of Google's marketing and distribution, should grab your attention.
+If not the user experience should be of interest as they are constantly improving the product with the rollout of new features like chrome dark mode to help your eyes.
 Keep reading to see how Chrome might alter the landscape of computing as you know it.